-This guide is intended as a research primer for students enrolled in BUS 226 The Rise of American Capitalism 1860-1941, a course which ties together significant themes in the development of American industry with their antecedents in modern business practice.
+This guide is intended as a research primer for students enrolled in BUS 226 The Rise of Capitalism 1860-1941, a course which ties together significant themes in the development of American industry with their antecedents in modern business practice.
 As you perform research in order to complete your coursework, you will need to make use of various resources.

 Recommended resources and strategies for assignments in this class are available in the "Finding Sources" tab above.
 All resources, on these pages and the library's entire website, are free for use by any student at the University.